Amazon EFS performance

 Footnotes:

-1. Maximum read and write throughput depend on the AWS Region.
+Maximum read and write throughput depend on the AWS Region.
 Throughput in excess of an AWS Region's maximum throughput requires a throughput quota increase.
 Any request for additional throughput is considered on a case-by-case basis by the Amazon EFS service team.
 Approval might depend on your type of workload.
-To learn more about requesting quota increases, see Amazon EFS quotas and limits.
+To learn more about requesting quota increases, see Amazon EFS quotas.

-2. File systems that use Elastic throughput can drive a maximum of 90,000 read for infrequently accessed data and 250,000 read IOPS for frequently accessed data.
+By default, file systems that use Elastic throughput drive a maximum of 90,000 read IOPS for infrequently accessed data, 250,000 read IOPS for frequently accessed data, and 50,000 write IOPS.
+If your workload requires more IOPS, then you can request an increase of up to 10 times these numbers.
+For more information, see Amazon EFS quotas that you can increase.
 Additional recommendations apply to achieve maximum IOPS.
 For more information, see Optimizing workloads that demand high throughput and IOPS.

 Storage classes